AXP-OS/axpos-org/content/docs/guides/installation/bootloaderlock.md

 ## Downloads

-First of all you need the AVB key for your device: [here](https://github.com/sfX-android/update_verifier)
+First of all you need the AVB key for your device, you can find it in your device's page, browse from [here](https://axpos.org/devices)

 ## Backup!